 The Huddersfield Narrow Canal

-Standedge Tunnel is 17,000 feet long, one third bare rock, 638 feet below ground and 645 feet above sea level.
-Boaters are now able to take their own boats through with a BW 'chaperone’.
-However cruising the canal needs careful planning since British Waterways staff must assist boats through some of the locks and boats must be booked for tunnel passages.
+Standedge Tunnel is 17,000 feet long, one-third bare rock, 638 feet below ground and 645 feet above sea level.
+Boaters are now able to take their own boats through with a CRT ‘chaperone’.
+However, cruising the canal still needs careful planning since CRT staff must assist boats through some of the locks and boats must be booked for tunnel passages.
 Standedge Tunnel preceded three railway tunnels and took 16 years to construct nearly bankrupting the company.
 Locks up either side were open after three years (1797) but packhorses took transhipped goods on the turnpike for fourteen years until the tunnel opened.

 The downhill trip from Marsden involves 42 locks dropping along 20 miles of wooded Pennine hillsides before reaching the industrial outskirts of Huddersfield.
 Apsley Basin is the start of the short Huddersfield Broad Canal which extends for just over 3 miles to the Calder and Hebble Navigation.
 The Aire and Calder Navigation can then take you to Leeds, and the Pennine Ring via the Leeds & Liverpool Canal if you’re brave enough and have a few weeks spare!